 - Call us toll-free at 1.866.423.1818 and speak with a customer service representative who will assist you with your request.

 We will acknowledge receipt of your information request within ten (10) days of submission.
 Your information request will be processed as soon as possible, but we may take up to forty-five (45) days to respond as to the outcome of your request.

-We will take reasonable precautions to confirm your identity before we provide your information.
-If you are a third-party attempting to obtain information on another person, you must provide evidence of legally sufficient authorization before we will provide the other person’s information.
+We will take reasonable precautions to confirm your identity before we provide your information which may include asking you to provide an Affidavit of Identity under penalty of perjury.
+If you are a third-party attempting to obtain information on another person, you must provide evidence of legally sufficient authorization from that person (such as a valid Power of Attorney) before we will provide the other person’s information.

 Our response will be in writing (which may be via email).
 Our statement will include each category of your information that was sold in the last 12 months (such as name, address, telephone number, etc.) and the category of third parties to whom your information was sold (such as “landscapers,” or “cable TV marketers,” etc.)

 We respect California residents’ rights to opt-out of any database we maintain.
 You may opt out of receiving communications we send to you (such as emails from us to you) or you may opt out of the marketing databases that we use to create our products and services for sale to third parties.